abyssDS/sfmlWiki/ProjectSfeMovie.md

 - launch the MinGW shell (C:\MinGW\msys\1.0\msys.bat)
 - go to the directory where you downloaded sfeMovie, type "./build.sh windows" and return

 If you use Visual Studio, you'll need to finish the compilation process using the generated sfeMovie.sln solution.
-Note that for technical reasons, the sfe-movie library is dynamically linked to FFmpeg (instead of static linking for MinGW/CodeBlocks).
+Note that for technical reasons, when targeting Visual Studio, the sfe-movie library is dynamically linked to FFmpeg (instead of static linking for MinGW/CodeBlocks).

 ## <a name="formats" />Supported file formats [ [Top] ](#top)
 The supported file formats depend on the FFmpeg configuration